Bhagavad Gita Chapter 13 Verse 15 Meaning

 Available in 28 languages

-This verse from Chapter 13 of the Bhagavad Gita highlights a practical insight: Shining by the functions of all the senses, yet without being attached to them; unattached, yet supporting all; devoid of qualities, yet the experiencer of them.
+This verse carries the weight of lived truth.
+Shining by the functions of all the senses, yet without being attached to them; unattached, yet supporting all; devoid of qualities, yet the experiencer of them.
+In the context of distinguishing between the body and the soul and what constitutes true knowledge, these words illuminate the principle of nature and spirit from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team